What is the best finish to use on wood flooring?

 |Easy to apply||Not as durable as polyurethane finishes|

 |Mild odor||Must be completely removed before applying a polyurethane finish|

 Wax finishes have been around for a long time.
 It was the main finish choice through the 40’s, 50’s and 60’s until polyurethane became available in the 1970’s.
 It can be applied as a DIY job but it is labor intensive.
-If you are specifically looking for a matte look to your floors, then it is a good choice.
+If you are specifically looking for a matte look to your floors, then it is the best wood finish choice for you.
 However, beware that it does take more upkeep and doesn’t seal the wood as well as other finishes.

 |Less expensive than water-based polyurethane||Long drying time (8 to 10 hours between coats)|

 |Easy to apply||Gets yellow with age (benefit to some)|

 Oil based polyurethane finishes have been used in the wood floor finishing industry since they came on the scene in the 1970’s.
 It is a very hardy oil based finish that will protect the wood better than wax.
 If you are replacing flooring in your home and your home is from the the 70’s through the 90’s, you will want to pick this to match the other flooring in your home.
 There is a good chance that this was the type of finish used.